pbower/minarrow/README.md

 It keeps the surface small, makes types explicit, compiles fast, and aligns data for predictable SIMD performance.
 It speaks Arrow when you need to talk interchange — but the core stays lean.

+Minarrow is the base layer of several other projects that expand on it to deliver SIMD Kernels, Tokio streamable buffers, and a full-scale engine.
+Watch this space.

 ## Design Focus

 - **Typed, direct access** – No downcasting chains